beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 <p align="center">:sparkles: :snake: :guitar:</p>

 *This draft has been elaborated from various discussions I had with Harry Percieval, Daniel GreenFeld, Audrey Roy, Baptiste Mispelon, Nicole and Olivier Harris, Adrienne Lowe.
-This draft only engages myself, words are mine and I'm not speaking for them.
+This draft only engages myself.
+Words are mine and I'm not speaking for them.

 *A _huge_ thank you to Ana Balica for reviewing my spelling...
 (I'm feeling ashamed now!
 They were so many mistakes!)